There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Many may think that this character was more of an issue.
 I definitely think this character was one of the movie's weaknesses, now that I am an adult.
-However, I remember seeing this movie as a kid, and I remember loving this character from that perspective.
+However, I remember seeing this movie as a kid, and I remember loving this character.
 Was this character annoying to adults?
 Absolutely.
 Did the character feel like an insult to diehard Star Wars fans who were excited for this movie?
 Maybe, but the character was not intended for adults or diehard fans.

 The intent of this character was to keep kids entertained during the movie's slower and more boring sections.
 In that respect, this character worked.
-The character was effective at keeping kids' interested, but came at the cost of annoying more mature viewers.
+Jar Jar Binks was effective at keeping kids' interested, but came at the cost of annoying more mature viewers.
 The ideal version of the character would have been one that was still silly, but dialed down.
-Due to the fact that I can recall both perspectives of my opinion of this character, I think Jar Jar was an issue for this movie, but I do not think he was a major one.
+I can recall both perspectives of my opinion of this character, and I think Jar Jar was an issue for this movie, but I do not think he was a major one.
 He annoyed adults, sure, but he was effective at entertaining kids, which was what the character was clearly intended for.